-- May be installed in a mobile home.
-The installation requires a fresh air kit, sold separately. - WARNING: DO NOT INSTALL IN THE SLEEPING ROOM. - THE STOVE MUST BE ATTACHED TO THE STRUCTURE OF THE MOBILE HOME. - CAUTION: THE STRUCTURAL INTEGRITY OF THE MOBILE HOME FLOOR, WALL, CEILING AND ROOF MUST BE MAINTAINED.
+- This stove can be installed in a mobile home.
+The installation requires a fresh air kit, sold separately. - WARNING: DO NOT INSTALL IN SLEEPING ROOM. - THE STOVE MUST BE ATTACHED TO THE STRUCTURE OF THE MOBILE HOME. - CAUTION: THE STRUCTURAL INTEGRITY OF THE MOBILE HOME FLOOR, WALL, CEILING AND ROOF MUST BE MAINTAINED.